 How is Child Support Calculated in Florida?
 Florida Statute 61.39(2)(a)(1-14) determines that monthly income for purposes of calculating child support in Florida is based on at least fourteen considerations.
-We will go through the ten most utilized considerations for calculating child support in Florida.
+We will go some of the most interesting considerations the court may apply when calculating child support in Florida.
 Looking closely at the child support factors can help you have a better idea of how much you may owe or be owed when your family law case is resolved.
 Going into mediation or a hearing, or trial knowing (within reason and within a range) can make a difference in how you approach your case.
 Jacobs Law Firm, Orlando child support lawyer can explain the Florida child support calculations to help you understand your potential obligations.
 Dial 407-335-8113 today to speak with a child support lawyer.

 Calculating Child Support in Florida

-Calculating child support in Florida may involve figuring out a party’s business income that emanates from entities such as corporations, partnerships, and includes gross business income once ordinary business expenses (paperclips, reasonable advertisements, salaries for employees, rent, internet, electricity, etc.).
+Calculating child support in Florida may also involve figuring out a party’s business income.
+Business income emanates from entities such as corporations, partnerships, limited liability corporations, and includes gross business income once ordinary business expenses (paperclips, reasonable advertisements, salaries for employees, rent, internet, electricity, etc.).
 Business income is determined from examining business records and preparing accurate profit and loss statements.

 Some litigants and observers find it surprising that disability benefits are subject to child support calculations in Florida.
 The same goes for worker’s compensation benefits and settlements.
 They are part of the Florida child support calculations.
 Military housing stipends may also be used for calculating a party’s income for child support.
 The reasoning is that children’s health and welfare are paramount above all else.

 Florida Child Support Calculations